 What Do I Do About Bills?

 Unless you’re living in halls, the most important thing you need to know is who is responsible for the bills.
-Will they be included in your rent, or do you need to pay them as a household?
+Will they be included in your room fee, or do you need to pay them as a household?
 Nailing this down as soon as you possible will save you a lot of hassle further down the line.
-If bills aren’t included in your rent, using an app like Splitwise can help you divide all the costs fairly between the household and avoid any arguments over who forgot to pay what.
+If bills aren’t included in your room fee, using an app like Splitwise can help you divide all the costs fairly between the household and avoid any arguments over who forgot to pay what.

-Thankfully, in halls all your bills (and internet) are included in the rent, making it easier to manage your monthly outgoings.
+Thankfully, in halls all your bills (and internet) are included in the room fee, making it easier to manage your monthly outgoings.